DEMCON/libstored/README.rst

   for your FPGA, and source the generated file ``rtl/vivado.tcl``.
 This will add all relevant files to your project.
 Afterwards, just save the project as usually; the ``rtl/vivado.tcl`` file is not needed anymore.
 - If you ran the ``install`` target, a ``share/cmake/libstored/libstored.cmake`` file is generated.
 If you include this file in another cmake project, you import all generated libraries as static libraries.
+See the ``examples/installed`` example how to do this.

 Check out the examples of libstored, which are all independent applications with their own generated store.